genialis/resolwe/docs/proc.rst

 to execute another analysis on the same document, say count the number of lines?
 We could create a similar process `Number of Lines` that would also take the file and report the number of lines.
-However, when we would execute the process we would have 2 copies of the same `document` file stored on the platform.
+However, when we would execute the process we would have 2 copies of the same `document` file stored in the database.
 In most cases it makes sense to split the upload (data storage) from the analysis.
 For example, we could create 3 processes: `Upload Document`, `Word Count` and `Number of Lines`.